keskival/Web-NFC/README.md

 For large projects you might want to switch to TypeScript and for example angular.js.
 Communications between the client and the server can be done bidirectionally with socket.io for example.

+The NFC reader actually ignores the three byte header from the NFC record, but the writer does not encode such a header currently.
+For this reason, the word "NFC" is missing from the screenshot above in the read tag contents.
+This is considered a feature, not a bug.